h0cean/fourgames-detailed/README.md

   https://github.com/h0cean/fourgames  to run this project

 # requirements:
-A.a domain with SSL/TLS
+A. a domain with SSL/TLS

-B.linux-based-host with sudo access
+B. linux-based-host with sudo access

-C.nginx
+C. nginx

 # zero step

-A.buy a domain and point it to your host's ip by using Cloudflare DNS service (you can use your preferred ones)
+A. buy a domain and point it to your host's ip by using Cloudflare DNS service (you can use your preferred ones)

-B.ssh into host
+B. ssh into host

-C.make your host's traffic secure by configuring ufw, firewalld, IPTABLES...etc.
+C. make your host's traffic secure by configuring ufw, firewalld, IPTABLES...etc.

-# SSL configurations
+# SSL/TLS and nginx configurations